30+ Things To Know When Planning a Beach Wedding

 BONUS: What's it like to get married at a Beaches or Sandals Resort?

-The perfect beach wedding requires thoughtful planning and great ideas, and that’s what you can expect once you book a wedding-included (with conditions) vacation with Beaches.
+The perfect beach wedding requires thoughtful planning and great ideas, and that’s what you can expect once you book a destination wedding at Beaches Resorts.
 For one thing, you’ll have someone there with you to walk you through the entire process, which helps so you never feel overwhelmed.
-Here’s what you can expect along your beach wedding planning journey with Beaches or Sandals.
+Here’s what you can expect during your wedding planning journey with Beaches Resorts:

 See what’s included in your beach wedding at Beaches.